Skip to content

 • Article 50 imposes four transparency duties by deployment type: provider-side AI-interaction disclosure (50(1)); provider-side synthetic-content marking (50(2)); deployer-side emotion / biometric notification (50(3)); deployer-side deepfake disclosure (50(4)).

-• Article 50 applies from 2 August 2026 for new systems.
-The provisional Omnibus agreement, if adopted, would give providers of synthetic-content systems already on the market a four-month grace period until 2 December 2026 to comply with Article 50(2) only (provider-side machine-readable marking).
+• Article 50 applies from 2 August 2026; on entry into force, the adopted Digital Omnibus on AI will give only providers of synthetic-content systems already on the market before that date the Article 111(4) grace for Article 50(2) (provider-side machine-readable marking) until 2 December 2026.
 Deployer-side Article 50(4) is not extended.

 • Article 5 and Article 50 are independent of high-risk classification under Article 6.
 They can apply to non-high-risk systems and they can stack on top of high-risk obligations.